Close Up Foundation: High School Program

-The Washington High School Program aims to build students’ sense of political efficacy.
+The Washington High School Program aims to build students' sense of political efficacy.
 During this six-day/five-night program students meet with elected officials on Capitol Hill, participate in structured learning activities at Washington's monuments and memorials, and engage in workshops about how the U.S. government works.
+Close Up has been a grant recipient from the U.S. Department of the Interior's Office of Insular Affairs for civic engagement and education programs for insular areas students.

 Middle School Program

 The Washington Middle School Program provides students hands-on opportunities to interact with government and history.
 During this four day, three-night program students explore the links between history and the problems and prospects today.
 Emphasis will be placed on how the actions of ordinary citizens can directly affect public policymaking.

 Teacher Program

 Teachers and administrators can participate in an adult-learning program that runs parallel to student programming.
 The Teacher Program includes the study of some of Washington's lesser-known monuments and memorials that provide a forum for educators to share best practices with peers.
 Upon completion, educators can earn Graduate Credits or Continuing Education Units.